Saharan dust: Amazon basin

 The majority of soil in the Amazon Basin, home of the Amazon rainforest, which accounts for about half of the world's remaining rainforest, is phosphorus deficient.
 However, studies have found that phosphorus is the dominant fertility factor in the Amazon Basin when it comes to tree growth, so phosphorus deficiency could limit tree growth.
 Estimated turnover rates of phosphorus within soil in the Amazon Basin compared to deposition rates of phosphorus from Saharan dust indicate that the long-term health and productivity of the Amazon rainforest is dependent on the supply of phosphorus from Saharan dust.
 While the relative amount of phosphorus deposition from the atmosphere into the Amazon Basin due to Saharan dust is relatively small (roughly 13%) compared to non-dust sources, such as biogenic aerosols and smoke particles, it is comparable to the hydrological loss of phosphorus.
-Without the input of phosphorus from Saharan dust, this hydrological loss could eventually deplete the Amazon Basin of its phosphorus content.
+Without the deposit of phosphorus from Saharan dust, this hydrological loss could eventually deplete the Amazon Basin of its phosphorus content.